An audit is a systematic evidence gathering process.

 To monitor means to determine the status of an activity,

-or system at different stages or at different ties.
+or system at different stages or at different times.
 In order

 status, you need to supervise and to continually